tum-ens/urbs/doc/implementdoc/sets.rst

 occurring only at distinct timesteps.
 The set of **time steps** :math:`T = \{t_0,\dots,t_N\}` for :math:`N` in :math:`\mathbb{N}` represents Time.
 This set contains :math:`N+1` sequential time steps with equal spaces.
 Each time step represents another point in time.
-At the initialisation of the model this set is fixed by the user by setting the variable ``timesteps`` in script ``runme.py``.
+At the initialization of the model this set is fixed by the user by setting the variable ``timesteps`` in script ``runme.py``.
 Duration of space between timesteps :math:`\Delta t = t_{x+1} - t_x`, length of simulation :math:`\Delta t \cdot N`